How To Do Silk Screen Printing

 distributors on the 'net.
 For inks, use textile ink for shirts (it's thicker and flows

-make your own screen frames out of wood, polyester fabric ("silk"), and some
+You can make your own screen frames out of wood, polyester fabric (as the "silk"),

 have some good tips and can clarify any questions you have.